Here2ServeU/api-soap-nodejs-express/README.md

 ---

 ## Use Cases
-- Enterprise Applications that require structured SOAP communication.
-- Secure Enrollment Systems for universities and online platforms.
-- Banking & Finance where SOAP is preferred for transactional security.

----

-## Use Cases
 - **Enterprise Applications** that require structured SOAP communication.
 - **Secure Enrollment Systems** for universities and online platforms.
 - **Banking & Finance** where SOAP is preferred for transactional security.